 Gifts directed to Regental endowments supporting UCLA are invested in a similar way to gifts made to The Foundation.
 Additional information is available online.

 Visit the following link for more information on endowment investments and distributions.

-In compliance with the Charitable Solicitation Ordinance in the City of Los Angeles (L.A.
-Municipal Code Article 4, Section 44), The Foundation's permit is on file with the City of Los Angeles.
+In compliance with the Charitable Solicitation Ordinance in the City of Beverly Hills (under Article 8, Section 4-3-801 of the Beverly Hills Municipal Code (BHMC), The UCLA Foundation's permit is on file with the City of Beverly Hills.

 For Medical Sciences Solicitations

 If you do not wish to receive further fundraising information from UCLA Health Sciences, please either call us at (855) 364-6945 or email us at OptOutUCLAHSD@support.ucla.edu, providing your name, address, phone number and from which department you’re requesting to be removed

 For additional information regarding these Disclosure Statements, please contact donor relations at (310) 794-2447.